pythonarcade/arcade/doc/programming_guide/sound.rst

      - Advanced
      - Powerful media conversion tool included with the library

-These should be able to handle converting from stereo to mono for users who want to use `positional audio`_ .
-Consult their documentation to learn how.
+They should be able to handle converting from stereo to mono for any users who want to use :ref:`positional audio
+<sound-other-libraries-pyglet-positional>`.
+Consult the documentation
+for the utilities above to learn how.

 .. [#linuxlame]
    Linux users may need to `install the LAME MP3 encoder separately